Frequently Asked Questions

 Unfortunately we cannot treat people with serious mental illness or a significant history of perpetrating violence.

-Our program starts from 30 days but we encourage you to stay for up to 90 days if you can.
+Our program starts from 30 days but we encourage you to stay for at least 90 days if you can.
 Studies have shown that 90 day rehab is more than twice as successful in achieving long term recovery as shorter periods.
 However, we also understand that it may be extremely difficult for you to take that amount of time out of your life and and so our program starts at 30 days, to balance effectiveness with what you may be able to manage.
 We only want to have you as our guest once and we are serious about getting you a life free of addiction.

 Should you not feel ready to leave after 90 days we will happily discuss extending your stay at a reduced rate.
 If however we feel that an extended stay would not necessarily assist you we will advise an alternative course of treatment.